I wrote this way back in 2003. Going through my files during the isolation quarantine I thought you might find it fun.

 At Raindance we have a great evening course called the Power of Lighting in which simple three point lighting is explained.

-Acronym for the Moet British Independent Film Awards, the only awards specifically for independently produced film in Europe.
-We started MBIFA in 1998 to celebrate and applaud independent film and film talent here in the UK.
+… acronym for the British Independent Film Awards, the only awards specifically for independently produced film in Europe.
+We started BIFA in 1998 to celebrate and applaud independent film and film talent here in the UK.

 Not to be confused with Biffa – the London-based waste-disposal company.